Thursday, 18th January 2018

 She looked so different like this.
 So still.
 So close.

-For the first time, she felt so real to him, not just a collection of half-buried memories from last summer that he kept so well disguised.
-Not the ghost of a girl from leadership camp who floated through it all like she belonged nowhere, to no one.
+For the first time in months, she felt real to him; not just a collection of half-buried memories from last summer that he kept so well disguised.
+Not the ghost of a girl from Leadership Camp who floated through it all like she belonged nowhere, to no one.

 No, this was different.